wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     *   (c) conduct an investigation in conjunction with an accredited body.

-    (2) However, the FMA may not investigate, under this subpart, the conduct of a member of an accredited body in respect of an issuer audit unless---
+    (2) However, the FMA may not investigate, under this subpart, the conduct of a member of an accredited body in respect of an FMC audit unless---

     *   (a) the FMA is satisfied on reasonable grounds that---